-A diploid Italian ryegrass which provides excellent autumn/winter feed in the second and third years under favourable conditions.
-The right variety for a wide range of farming enterprises.
+Charger is a diploid Italian ryegrass which provides excellent autumn/winter feed in the second and third years under favourable conditions.

 500,000-600,000 seeds per kg